sylhare/sylhare.github.io/_posts/2024/2024-01-16-How-to-use-kafkastreams.md

 - The `application_id` is mandatory and used as the default Kafka consumer and producer `client.id` prefix, it should be unique.
 - The _bootstrap server config_ is to connect to the broker; here it's local; in production you may have additional security configurations.
 - The [SerDe][3] (Serializer / Deserializer) for the key as string and for the record's value as an [avro][12] object.
-- A consumer configuration (you could have a producer configuration too), the auto offset is to read from the [earliest offset][10] if previous is not found
+- A consumer configuration (you could have a producer configuration too), the auto offset is to read from the [earliest offset][10] if the previous is not found.

 ### Create the Topology